Social media platforms

 Twitter is a feed of short messages sent to your mobile phone or posted on the Twitter website.
 It's particularly good for receiving reminders on the go, so sign up and set up your mobile and don't miss out on free lunchtime talks, evenings and all those things you intend to go to but somehow slip your mind.

-National Gallery of Australia social media interaction guidelines
+Our social media guidelines

 The National Gallery of Australia is an Australian Government Agency.